MehreenMehreen/start_follow_read_arabic/README.md

 python arabic/stage1_hw.py trials/public_1100/set0/config_1150.yaml
 ```

+Note: For trial_15 and public_1100 trials, we started training the hw network, which was pretrained on synthetic images.
+We generated synthetic Arabic text images on different types of backgrounds.
+We'll soon publish the code and dataset used for this purpose.

 ## Step 4: Inference
 ### Results on the page images of test set
 To run inference on test images for a particular trial, use the script `page_predictions.py`.
 To look at various command line arguments for this script, type: